 Women of Mystery explores the writing lives of three authors (Sara Paretsky, Sue Grafton, Marcia Muller) who started a literary revolution and, in the process, captured readers' imaginations around the world.
 Their novels told a new story about crime and justice—and continue to do so today.
 In 2020, Paretsky (hailed by P. D. James as “the most remarkable” of modern crime writers) published Deadland, her 20th V.I.
 Warshawski novel, as well as Love & Other Crimes, a collection of short stories that "run deep with aching sketches of love and loss" and "haunting versions of possible futures" (Library Journal).
 Women of Mystery spends intimate time with each author on her heroine's home turf and raises questions deeply relevant today: Why is a female P.I. uniquely positioned to investigate crime, truth, and justice?
 How can a detective story function as a novel of social realism?
 In what ways does historical trauma find expression in the present?
 Women of Mystery can be screened on its own, or paired with book discussions of the authors' novels—or those of other revolutionary crime novelists, such as Barbara Neely (author of the groundbreaking Blanche on the Lam), multi-award winning Attica Locke (Bluebird, Bluebird), and Edgar Awardee Naomi Hirahara.
 Women of Mystery is the perfect way to inspire questions and engage discussion in a variety of venues: classrooms, libraries, and book discussion groups.

-Watch our newly completed 9-minute update on Sara Paretsky for free on Vimeo.
+Watch our newly completed 9-minute update on Sara Paretsky for free on Vimeo: vimeo.com/445649727.
 In "DEAD LAND/Sara Paretsky: A Reflection," Paretsky reflects on 40 years of writing crime novels and how the recent death of her husband shaped the 20th installment in her V.I.
 Warshawski series.
-"DEAD LAND/Sara Paretsky: A Reflection" is the perfect companion to "Women of Mystery."
-Access free at vimeo.com/445649727.
-We hope you can join us on Wednesday, September 30 with author Sara Paretsky and filmmakers, we shared stories about launching a new book and making a film during quarantine.
+The short documentary is the perfect companion to "Women of Mystery."
+During a Panel Discussion on Wednesday, September 30 with author Sara Paretsky and filmmakers, we shared stories about launching a new book and making a film during quarantine.
 The filmmakers' daughter, Natalie (who graduated from Pomona College in 2019) moderated an engaging Q&A and shared with audience members her favorite V.I.
 Warshawski novel.
 Watch the recorded panel discussion here: https://vimeo.com/463956197

 A TERRIFIC documentary.
 Ideal for courses in women writers, popular culture, and women's studies.
 Should prompt lively discussion among students.